Amazon Web Services (AWS) Key Management Service (KMS) Encryption Plugin Setup Guide

 - Sign up for Amazon Web Services

 - Create an IAM User and/or Role

 - Create a Master Encryption Key

 - Configure MariaDB

 - Start MariaDB

-MariaDB Server 10.1 introduces robust, full instance, at-rest encryption.
+MariaDB contains a robust, full instance, at-rest encryption.
 This feature uses a flexible plugin interface to allow actual encryption to be done using a key management approach that meets the customer's needs.
 MariaDB Server, starting with MariaDB 10.2, includes a plugin that uses the Amazon Web Services (AWS) Key Management Service (KMS) to facilitate separation of responsibilities and remote logging & auditing of key access requests.